simpledatatools/onetable/README.md

 OneTable is a simple interface for helping users to quickly create relational database structures for storing data.
 It is designed to be used for small businesses, projects, or groups who want to store simple lists of data that they define themselves (and that may change over time).
 The interface is designed to help them create 'links' between lists of data (i.e. relations) similar to how relational databases work, but through an interface that all users would understand.

-This project has been inspired by working with businesses across the globe who want to quickly begin to digitalize their operations, but do not have the resources (or time) to go through a full procurement proceswith an expensive technology provider of traditional ERP systems.
+This project has been inspired by working with businesses across the globe who want to quickly begin to digitalize their operations, but do not have the resources (or time) to go through a full procurement proces with an expensive technology provider of traditional ERP systems.
 There are other free, or free-trial, software as a service platforms exists for specific purposes (i.e. sales, crm, etc.) but we've found in many cases these are over-engineered and with pre-defined features that dictate how businesses operations and data collection need to take place.
 With OneTable, we are hoping to create the absolute simplest, most flexible platform possible that allows users to build anything they need.
 In this way, you can think of OneTable as the most simple "no-code" interface possible for building relational databases.

 OneTable is open sourced for the following reasons:

 - We hope others will see value in the vision for the platform and contribute to the codebase.
 We hope to create a community of great minds who can collaborate to shape the vision moving forward
 - We hope others will launch companies and businesses from the foundation the platform provides
 - We hope that there is always transparency into how the platform operates and the way that data is used and stored, as well as ensuring the platform is secure